Rhamao/IT2R-1/README.md

 # IT2R-1
-Project of an autonomous miniature car (University Institute of Technologie of Cachan)
+Project of an autonomous miniature car (University Institute of Technology of Cachan)

 Group all of the advances made during project hours.